27 Tips For Young Married Couples For A Strong Union

 And to your beautiful family.

-Sometimes my husband sends texts to say he appreciates me.
+Sometimes my husband texts me to say he appreciates me for supporting him while he’s in school.

 8. Touch more